 Fewer wrinkles - but not visible

 In cases where studies are available, one has to look very closely.
-It is not uncommon for the study leaders to turn out to be employees of the cosmeceuticals manufacturer who commissioned the study.
+Not infrequently, the study leaders turn out to be employees of the cosmeceuticals manufacturer who commissioned the study.
 Or commissioned private institutes or universities actually prove effects, but in an area that can at most be seen with a microscope.
 But who benefits from wrinkle reduction that cannot be seen with the naked eye?

 "Despite their marketing and extensive use, most cosmeceuticals lack sufficient scientific evidence to support their therapeutic claims," New York University dermatologist Evan Rieder told Der Spiegel.
 Therefore, one must be wary of "marketing claims that exaggerate evidence, even if the presumed mechanism of action may sound plausible at first," Rieder added.

 Collagen powder: no more than expensive gummy bears

 A good example are the currently very popular collagen powders or drinks.
 Collagen is particularly important for the elasticity of the skin.
 Manufacturers recommend taking about 2 to 3 grams of collagen daily as a dietary supplement.
 This costs more than one euro per day.
 In studies, the manufacturer has allegedly proven the effect.

 The problem is that the studies did not document how much collagen the test subjects consumed in their other food.
 Collagens are also found in meat, among other things, and are also processed into gelatine.
 So if you eat a handful of (non-vegan) gummy bears, you are estimated to have consumed just as much collagen as you would in a collagen drink - and spent less money.
 Apart from that, it is not at all certain that collagen can work at all in this small quantity.
 After all, about 3600 grams of a 60 kilogram woman consists of collagen.
 The 2 to 3 grams she would consume would therefore be less than 1 percent.